 - Select "View Additional Types, Including Tax-Exempt and Governmental Organizations"

 - Select the most appropriate category for your organization.
-The most typical choices are:
+Some common choices for school clubs are:

 - Social or Savings Club: "A social club is organized for pleasure, recreation, and other similar non-profitable purposes and substantially all of its activities must be for these purposes."